MileHacker Logo

 Lunch Öğle Yemeği

-For many, lunch time is the main meal of the day, typically eaten between 12:00 PM and 2:00 PM.
-Lokantas (local eateries) are popular choices for a quick, hearty, and affordable lunch.
+For many, lunch is the primary meal of the day, typically eaten between 12:00 PM and 2:00 PM.
+Lokantas (local eateries) are common choices for a quick, hearty, and affordable lunch.

 Dinner Akşam Yemeği

-Dinner the time period is typically later, from 7:00 PM onwards, and often a social event.
+Dinner duration is typically later, from 7:00 PM onwards, and commonly a social event.
 Families and friends gather for more elaborate meals.

 Affiliate Link Reminder